Frequently Asked Questions

 - 3 and 4 year olds attend five days a week from 8:45 a.m. to 12:15 p.m.

-How does MMS prepare its students for their next schools?
+How does MMS prepare its students for their ongoing schools?

-Our sixth grade graduates are successful in their schools because they have a solid foundation in academic subjects (such as math, literature, writing, and history) and they understand how to ask questions, analyze problems, organize their time and their work, and take pride in the presentation of their ideas.
+MMS graduates have the reputation (among the top middle schools in the city) for not only academic distinction, but also for their well rounded development, social and emotional strength and maturity.
+They are unusually adaptable, having learned to work well independently and in groups.
+They have been encouraged to make decisions and appropriate choices from a very young age, which allows them to be flexible problem solvers and out of the box thinkers.
+Our graduates are successful in their ongoing schools because they have a solid foundation in academic subjects (such as math, literature, writing, and history) and they understand how to ask questions, analyze problems, organize their time and their work, and take pride in the presentation of their ideas.
 They are curious learners and know how to ask the “big” questions and where to seek the answers.
-Our graduates have attended some of the most demanding schools in the city.
+MMS alums attend some of the most demanding schools in the city.